luisperezlemus/job-scraper/README.md

 ### config.yaml
 The config is used for filtering the type of jobs you are looking for.
-Enter the job titles you are interested in `key_groups`, then enter the variations of strings that a post would typically include for that of job title.
+Enter the job titles you are interested in `key_groups`, then enter the variations of strings that a post would typically include for that job title.
 The same applies for locations under `locations`.
 Enter the email address or addresses you are sending to under `email_recipients`.

 ## Running the script
 To run the script, enter